Table of Contents

 The term blood is commonly used to denote family ties or race, but it can also refer to people who aren’t related by birth.
 In some cultures, blood is spent as a symbol of brotherhood, with two men cutting themselves and mixing their blood together.

 The proverb blood is thicker than water is one of the most famous misquotes in history.
 In fact, it originally meant that the blood of the covenant or the bloodshed in battle is much stronger than the water of the womb or family ties.
 Regardless, the idea is that family ties are stronger than other types of relationships.

 Roman writers asserted that blood was sacred to the Celts and was used in rituals.
 Blood brotherhood was also a tradition in the Scottish Isles, where the blood of animal sacrifices was smeared on trees in sacred groves.

-In some cultures, salt is seen as a symbol of brotherly covenant.
-In the ancient East, it was a tradition for a stranger to be invited for a meal that included a ritual of eating bread and salt.
+In some cultures, salt is seen as a symbol of a brotherly covenant.
+While in the ancient East, it was a tradition for a stranger to be invited for a meal that included a ritual of eating bread and salt.

 In Arabic countries, the phrase there’s salt between us is a way to unite people against any pain or harm between them.
 It’s also associated with purity, fidelity, and good things in life.

 Cheetahs are known for creating alliances to face challenges in life, associating them with brotherhood.
 Before the 1980s, they were thought to be solitary creatures, but it was seen that these animals could form coalitions—or lifelong unions of male siblings.

 In some instances, cheetahs are even said to accept other males as brothers.
 Living in a group gives them benefits, as male cheetahs are good at holding their territories and are successful hunters.